The circuit is an orderly pattern used to position the aeroplane for landing and minimise the risk of collision with other aircraft.

 The rules or good aviation practice considerations most pertinent to your operation should be considered first.
 For example, circuit direction and altitude.

 The importance of normal instrument readings is revised.

 Suction gauge is operating in the green range.

 A Amps or Alternator

-existence of carburettor ice has been checked for and the carburettor heat applied if required.
+The existence of carburettor ice has been checked for, and carburettor heat applied if required.